I have received the following awards or honors (reversely chronological order):

 I am an ATC Certified ARM Engineer since 2007.

-I was awarded IBM PhD Fellowship twice in 2005 and 2006, respectively.
+I received the IBM PhD Fellowship Award twice in 2005 and 2006, respectively.

 I am interested in software engineering, software testing and analysis, and pervasive computing.
 You are welcome to talk to me if you have common interests.
 Here is a list of my publications.
 You may also read my Google Scholar Citations or DBLP page (results always mixed with others of similar names).

 Our current research projects include CABOT and ADAM two series: